 Here's their list, and here's who I would have chosen, if not SI's choice.

 1957 Stan Musial.
-You'll never get me to say an unkind word about Stan the Man, but this was SI's first lifetime achievement award (hereafter abbreivated as LAA).
+You'll never get me to say an unkind word about Stan the Man, and he did have a fantastic season.
+But this was SI's first lifetime achievement award (hereafter abbreivated as LAA).
 Truly, Stan's best years were before SI began publishing.

 Anyway, I can't think of a SOTY choice appreciably better than Ingo, although Johnny Unitas (NFL Champion Baltimore Colts) and Darrell Imhoff (NCAA basketball champion California) are possibilities.